Keio University

 Horie

-I suppose it's that a team that fights as one is strong.
-I truly felt that when people care for and support each other and are united as a team, they are strong.
+Perhaps that a team fighting as one is strong.
+I truly felt that when people care for and support each other, and are united as a team, they are powerful.
 Even in the Major Leagues, there are teams that seem like powerhouses with a roster of superstars but struggle to win during the season.
 Unity as a team is truly important.

-Also, being able to work while feeling the excitement and level of attention of an international tournament and national competition firsthand was a great achievement.
+Also, being able to work while feeling the excitement and attention of an international tournament and national competition firsthand was a great harvest.

 The Work of a Major League Player Interpreter

-──You are working with Yu Darvish at the Padres.
+──You are assigned to Yu Darvish at the Padres.
 Specifically, what kind of things do you do as a Major League interpreter?

 Horie

 Outside of interpreting, I sometimes attend to and interpret for guests from Japan.
-If there is a move to acquire Japanese players during the off-season, I sometimes assist with that as well.
+If there are moves to acquire Japanese players during the off-season, I might assist with that as well.

 ──The first player you interpreted for was Masahiro Tanaka, wasn't it?